sharnoff/badstudent/README.md

 # smartlearning

-Smartlearning is divided into a few parts:
+This is currently in progress -- there will be large API changes in the near future.
+Once the API is stable, documentation will be added outside of the codebase.

+Current features:
+* layers of feed-forward neurons with the logistic function serving as the activation funtion
-* smartlearn - the package of all of the neural network handling functions
+* easy supplying of data to train the network
+* real-time output of training status

+Features in progress:
-  * segmenttypes - a sub-package containing all of the different types of operations one might wish to have in a neural network
+* different types of operations available as layers
-* cmd - some examples of the system working, using a simple xor-learning network and a network designed to train from the mnist csv dataset

-Smartlearning was designed to make more complex neural network structures (with separate paths) simpler to work with.
-It's also helped me in my journey to understand more of deep learning.

-Future features:
+* free-form layer architecture
-* Custom cost/error functions
+* custom cost functions for network output
-* Custom optimization functions for built in segment types
+* custom optimization functions for existing layers
-* Custom functions for variable learning rates (α)
+* custom functions for variable learning rates
-* Saving/loading of networks
+* saving / loading of networks

-More information to come in future updates!
-If you're curious, shoot me an email!
+Will be testing using cmd/test, which just checks that the network can learn to be an XOR gate